Go on the fishing trip of your lifetime.

 Getting The Fish To React To Your Fly

 A short strip is needed to get the fish reacting to your fly, once this has happened, stripping the fly slowly should entice the fish to eat.
-Like all flats fishing, it is very visual, more so the fly fish for bonefish in flats.
-Seeing the fish, making the cast, and seeing the fish react and eat the fly makes it very exciting.
+Like all flats fishing, it is very visual, seeing the fish, making the cast, seeing the fish react and eat the fly makes it very exciting.
 With all this heart-thumping adrenaline, it is easy to make silly mistakes such as landing the fly on the head of the fish, stripping too fast, or the ultimate mistake: a rod-lift upon setting the hook.
 Setting the hook with a strip-strike and keeping the rod tip down will almost always ensure a good hook set.
 Once you are comfortable with the hook-set, you need to anticipate that the fish will dart off with incredible power and speed.
 Holding onto the line definitely results in the leader popping.

 Loose Loops